Take a fresh look at your lifestyle.

 The Stages of Lady Zainab’s Life

-Early life and childhood: Zainab was born in Medina and grew up in the household of Prophet Muhammad (s).
+Early Life and Childhood: Lady Zainab was born in Medina in the lap of the Noble Prophet’s household.
 She was known for her intelligence and devotion to her faith.

-The tragedy of Karbala: Zainab was present at the Battle of Karbala in 680 AD, where her brother al-Hussain and many other family members were martyred.
-She was taken captive by the caliph’s forces and marched to the caliph’s court in Kufa.
+The Tragedy of Karbala: Zainab had an active presence and role during the Battle of Karbala in 680 AD, where her brother Imam al-Hussain (a), his family members, and companions were martyred.
+She was taken captive after the Battle ended and was taken to Kufa and then to Damascus.

 Legacy and influence: After her release, Zainab returned to her family in Medina, where she continued to advocate for the rights of the descendants of the Prophet (s) and to commemorate the events of Karbala.
 Her speeches and her actions are still studied and remembered by Shia Muslims.